IvanGerman/NodeJS2021Kurs/README.md

 ### Start the application from the directory NodeJS2021Kurs using the commands  npm start or npm start2 or npm start3

-### To start the application using Docker ( to start both application container and PostgreSQL database container ) use the command docker-compose up
+### To start the application from the directory NodeJS2021Kurs using Docker:

+  To start both express application container and PostgreSQL database container use the command "docker-compose up"

+  To start just the express application container use the commands "docker build . -t express-app-image" and "docker run -p 8080:8080 express-app-image"